 Hypertension is a popular ailment that is quite prevalent amongst the urban population of today.
 This condition primarily occurs when the blood forcefully pushes against the arteries as the heart pumps.

-To measure this pressure, doctors use a Sphygmomanometer which gives the blood pressure reading in millimeters of mercury (mm Hg) and consists of two numbers.
+To measure this pressure, doctors use a Sphygmomanometer which gives the blood pressure reading in millimetres of mercury (mm Hg) and consists of two numbers.

 Stage 1 Hypertension occurs when the systolic pressure ranges from 130 to 139 mm Hg or when the diastolic pressure ranges from 80 to 89 mm Hg.